Southern Californians recount harrowing mudslides during deadly record-breaking storm

 Jill Shinefield has lived in Beverly Crest, a neighborhood in the Santa Monica Mountains, for 23 years.
 She watched this week as her neighbors evacuated and other homes got damaged by mudslides.
 She chose to stay because her home is not up against the hillside.

-“Nothing like this has ever happened before in our neighborhood,” she said.
-“We have in the past been concerned about fires, but we’ve never even really thought about mudslides.”
+“We have in the past been concerned about fires, but we’ve never even really thought about mudslides,” she said.

-Work crews have struggled to deal with the storm’s aftermath.
-Some 430 trees fell in the Los Angeles area alone, the city said.
+Around 430 trees fell in Los Angeles alone, the city said, and work crews have struggled to deal with the storm’s aftermath.

+One tree that held firm helped protect a home Sunday night in the Studio City neighborhood.
+The carob tree and an SUV that had been pushed out of its parking space blocked debris from crashing into Scott Toro's home when a mudslide hit his community.

+“The mud came down the hill and it stopped 3 feet (about a meter) short of our front door,” Toro recalled Wednesday as he cleaned up his yard.
+“It sounded like a helicopter crashing, or even a freight train coming through.”

 Electrical outages on Wednesday had been substantially reduced from their peak levels, but there were still more than 71,000 customers without power, mostly in northern and central parts of the state, according to Poweroutage.us.

-People were urged to avoid touching downed lines and to steer clear of roads that are at risk of flooding and mud.
-During the storm, dozens of people in LA alone, including at least 50 stranded motorists, were rescued from fast-moving swollen creeks, rivers, roads and storm channels, fire officials said.
+People were urged to avoid touching downed lines and to steer clear of roads that are at-risk of flooding and mud.
+During the storm, at least 50 stranded motorists in Los Angeles were rescued from fast-moving swollen creeks, rivers, roads and storm channels, fire officials said.

 Four of the nine people killed by the storm were hit by falling trees or limbs, according to Brian Ferguson, a spokesperson for the Governor’s Office of Emergency Services.
 Another died when power failed and she lost her oxygen supply, one drowned in the Tijuana River near the U.S.-Mexico border and three died in vehicle crashes, he said.

-The drenching does have a silver lining, in that it helped boost the state's often-strapped water supply.
+This winter's drenching does have a silver lining in that it helped boost the state's often-strapped water supply.
 The water content of the vital Sierra Nevada snowpack jumped to 73% of average to date, up from 52% on Jan.
 30, state Department of Water Resources data showed.
 The snowpack provides about 30% of California's water when it melts.

 At least 7 billion gallons (26.5 billion liters) of storm water in Los Angeles alone were captured for groundwater and local supplies, the mayor’s office said.
 Just two years ago, nearly all of California was gripped by a devastating drought that strained resources and forced water cutbacks.